michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 - n: the appearance of a place
 - n: the painted structures of a stage set that are intended to suggest a particular locale
 ### Family
+- scenery: sceneries+
-scenery: sceneries+;scene: scenery, scenes, scenic;scenic: scenically
+- scene: scenery, scenes, scenic
+- scenic: scenically
 ### Examples
 - But as he surveyed the spectacular scenery, with Slieve League mountain in the background and the quaint little harbour, Byrne also struck a cautious note.
 - “I said, ‘Gee, this is all outdoor scenery,’ ” he recalled in a video interview years afterward, adding: “I said, ‘Gee, I’m a landscape painter!’